ahadjixenofontos/pres-pipeline/PITCHME.md

 for the interpretation of an observation.

 Note:
-So context has consequences for the interpretation of an observation, which I think is the first layer of this deep onion we are peeling today.
+Example of how the same action would be interpreted differently in different cultures.

 Science is all about the interpretation of observations.
-We think of it as an objective truth, we see numbers and we assume that since something is quantified it must be unbiased.
-Even though we know that interpretations of observations are only meaningful within a specific context.
+We think of it as an objective truth, we see numbers and we assume that since something is quantified it must be unbiased, even though we know that interpretations of observations are only meaningful within a specific context.

 ---
 <img src="images/data-analysis-overview.001.jpeg" height="550">